 - Will your device be used in emergent situations or for routine procedures?

-Another very important differentiation to note between products relates to the suction itself.
+Another very important differentiation to note relates to the suction itself.
 Some portable suction devices will have a variable suction regulator, while others will have a suction regulator with two settings.
 How can you determine which one best suits your needs?
 Let’s take a closer look.

 What is the difference between a variable and a two-setting suction regulator?

-A portable suction machine with a variable suction regulator will come equipped with a dial and a gauge indicating the amount of negative pressure that is being applied via suction.
+A portable suction machine with a variable suction regulator will come equipped with a dial and a gauge indicating the amount of negative pressure applied via suction.
 Turning the dial changes the amount of suction the unit produces.
 This permits minute adjustments in suction power, as well as the ability to create large variations in suction, often in a range from 50 mm Hg to 500 mm Hg.
 With variable suction, one can pinpoint the exact amount of suction being used.

 A two-setting suction regulator is more simple.
 Switching between the settings will change the amount of suction from high to low.
 Though this will be device-dependent, the “high” setting will generally apply greater than 500 mm Hg of suction, while the “low” setting will deliver more gentle suction, near 100 mm Hg.